 Terakes’s appreciation for performing arts started early.
-Her Godmother, a long-time donor of Sydney Theatre Company, made an effort to take her to all kinds of productions.
+Their Godmother, a long-time donor of Sydney Theatre Company, made an effort to take them to all kinds of productions.
 It was at one of these performances that MTC Associate Director, and Director of A Doll’s House, Part 2, Sarah Goodes, successfully cast a spell on the then 16-year-old Terakes.
 The play was Angela Betzien’s The Hanging, and Goodes was directing Ashleigh Cummings in the lead role.
 ‘I went with my Godmother and my Mum, and I just sat in the audience and wept for three hours.’

 ‘I’d never fallen in love with a play before.
 It was a story about a 16-year-old and the romanticising of mental illness.
 It just got under my skin.’